FlowLet: Conditional 3D Brain MRI Synthesis using Wavelet Flow Matching: Related Work

-\paragraph{Wavelet Diffusion Models (WDMs)} WDMs offer a learning-free alternative to LDMs for dimensionality reduction in Diffusion Models \cite{DBLP:conf/cvpr/PhungDT23,DBLP:conf/miccai/FriedrichWBDC24,DBLP:journals/corr/abs-2503-18352}.
-WDMs use a fixed wavelet transform to decompose images into frequency components, applying diffusion directly within this wavelet domain.
-By removing the computational overhead of learned compression, WDMs significantly reduce memory requirements while retaining the advantages of working in a compressed, multi-resolution representation.
-However, the application of FM in the wavelet domain remains limited. {A conceptually similar approach, combining wavelets with Normalizing Flows for high-resolution 2D image synthesis, has been previously explored in~\cite{DBLP:conf/nips/YuDB20}). }
+Wavelet Diffusion Models (WDMs) provide a learning-free alternative to latent diffusion for dimensionality reduction in generative modeling \cite{DBLP:conf/cvpr/PhungDT23,DBLP:conf/miccai/FriedrichWBDC24,DBLP:journals/corr/abs-2503-18352}.
+By applying a fixed wavelet transform, WDMs decompose images into multi-resolution frequency components and perform diffusion directly in the wavelet domain.
+This approach significantly reduces memory requirements while preserving spatial structure and avoiding artifacts introduced by learned compression.

+Despite these advantages, existing 3D WDM formulations~\cite{DBLP:conf/miccai/FriedrichWBDC24} considered here rely on iterative diffusion sampling, in which inference requires hundreds to thousands of sequential denoising evaluations along the reverse trajectory.
+Each evaluation carries the full computational cost of a forward pass through a 3D U-Net, making the cumulative inference cost a significant bottleneck in high-resolution volumetric settings.
+The integration of more efficient generative paradigms, such as Flow Matching, within a wavelet-based representation remains largely unexplored.
+A conceptually related direction combining wavelets with normalizing flows has been investigated for high-resolution 2D image synthesis \cite{DBLP:conf/nips/YuDB20}, but extensions to conditional 3D neuroimaging remain limited.

+Building on the literature discussed above, FlowLet addresses several open gaps in generative modeling for 3D neuroimaging.
+While diffusion-based models achieve high sample quality, their iterative sampling limits scalability to high-resolution volumes.
+Latent and wavelet-based approaches mitigate computational costs but often remain tied to diffusion sampling or introduce compression artifacts.
+In parallel, Flow Matching offers efficient generation but has seen limited adoption in volumetric medical imaging and has not been explored in conjunction with wavelet representations.
+FlowLet bridges these directions by integrating Flow Matching within an invertible wavelet domain, enabling efficient, anatomically faithful, and controllable 3D brain MRI synthesis.
+In addition, FlowLet explicitly targets age-conditioned generation and introduces a task- and region-aware evaluation protocol, addressing limitations in both conditioning strategies and assessment practices in prior work.

-\section{Proposed Method}
+\section{Proposed method}

-FlowLet integrates FM with an invertible 3D Haar wavelet transform for efficient, anatomically coherent synthesis.
-A conditional network predicts velocity fields directly in the wavelet domain across multiple frequency subbands, enabling fast and accurate generation of age-specific brain volumes.